-For students entering in 2012: Students who complete any single course satisfy the requirement in Liberal Studies.
+For students entering 2012 and after: Students who complete any single course satisfy the requirement in Liberal Studies.
 Students who complete all four satisfy the requirements in Historical Thought, Literary Studies, Philosophical and Religious Perspectives, and Liberal Studies.
 Students who complete HUM 150 and HUM 151W satisfy the WRI requirement.

 Requirements: Cultures & Civilizations

-For students entering in 2012: Students who complete both courses satisfy the requirements in Liberal Studies and Cultural Diversity.
+For students entering 2012 and after: Students who complete both courses satisfy the requirements in Liberal Studies and cultural diversity.
 Students who complete both courses also satisfy the WRI requirement.